Fuel Efficient Tyres Can Save You Money

 To get the most from your fuel-efficient tyres, follow these tips for more efficient driving:

 - Regularly check your tyres for any signs of uneven wear.
-This could indicate a tracking or suspension problem, which may increase fuel consumption and costs.
+This could indicate a tracking, suspension, or tyre pressure problem, which may increase fuel consumption and costs

-- Try to avoid accelerating or braking suddenly
+- Avoid accelerating or braking suddenly whenever possible

 Where to buy fuel-efficient tyres